 - Sales Managers – To understand how they can get visibility into their team’s performance

-Gong receives more than 1M visits every month, while 95.18% of their traffic is organic, more than 22% of their traffic comes from search and social media channels.
+Gong receives more than 1M visits every month, while 95.18% of its traffic is organic, and more than 22% of its traffic comes from search and social media channels.
 (Source: Similarweb)